-The Trustees have appointed Mercer to act as discretionary investment manager, by way of Mercer's Dynamic De-risking Solution, to implement the Trustees' strategy whereby the level of investment risk reduces as the Fund's funding level improves.
+The Trustees have appointed Mercer to act as discretionary investment manager to implement the Trustees' strategy.

-In this capacity, and subject to agreed restrictions, the Fund's assets are invested in multiclient collective investment schemes ("Mercer Funds").
+In this capacity, and subject to agreed restrictions, the Fund's assets are invested in multi- client collective investment schemes ("Mercer Funds").
 The Mercer Funds are domiciled in Ireland (for traditional asset classes) and in Luxembourg (for private markets assets).
-The Ireland-domiciled collective investment schemes are managed by a management company (Mercer Global Investments Management Limited ("MGIM")) and the Luxembourg-domiciled funds are managed by Mercer Alternatives (Luxembourg) S.à r.l. and, respectively, these entities have appointed Mercer Global Investments Europe Limited ("MGIE") and Mercer Alternatives AG ("Mercer AG") as investment managers of the Mercer Funds.
+The Ireland-domiciled collective investment schemes are managed by a management company (Mercer Global Investments Management Limited ("MGIM")) and the Luxembourg-domiciled funds are managed by Mercer Alternatives (Luxembourg) S.àr.l. and, respectively, these entities have appointed Mercer Global Investments Europe Limited ("MGIE") and Mercer Alternatives AG ("Mercer AG") as investment managers of the Mercer Funds.